How to Enforce Certificate Roles in Android & iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Enforce Certificate Roles on Mobile apps using Appdome
+How to Implement Enforce Certificate Roles in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Enforce Certificate Roles without an SDK or gateway: